CZ-NIC/knot/doc/man_knotc.rst

   Trigger a DNSSEC re-sign of the zone.
 Existing signatures will be dropped.
   This command is valid for zones with automatic DNSSEC signing.

-**zone-ksk-rollover** *zone*
-  On the specified zone with automatic DNSSEC signing and key management, even when the KSK has a lifetime to go, publish new KSK and immediately start the KSK rollover.

-**zone-zsk-rollover** *zone*
+**zone-key-rollover** *keytype* *zone*
-  On the specified zone with automatic DNSSEC signing and key management, even when the ZSK has a lifetime to go, publish new ZSK and immediately start the ZSK rollover.
+  On the specified zone with automatic DNSSEC signing and key management, even when the key has a lifetime to go, publish new key and immediately start the key rollover.
+Keytype can be KSK (even for CSKs) or ZSK.

 **zone-read** *zone* [*owner* [*type*]]
   Get zone data that are currently being presented.